 What Works for Diabetes

-There are no magic cures.
-However, experts at Ohio State University recommend having a balanced meal with:
+There are no magic cures but eating right helps.
+Experts at Ohio State University recommend having a balanced meal with:

 - A lean protein

 - A carbohydrate such as whole grains or fruit